 The Driving Force - Our Founder

 Deepika Rajani is an impassioned and seasoned educator, as well as a skilled film and theatre director and actor.
-She holds registration as a speech and drama instructor with the Ministry of Education in Singapore and is certified by Trinity College London.
+She is a registered speech and drama instructor with the Ministry of Education in Singapore and a certified Trinity College London Drama Trainer.

 Having transitioned from a career in banking and financial consulting, Lakshmi made a joyful mid-career shift to teaching.
 Beyond the classroom, she dedicates her time to community volunteering and pursues her passions for gardening and crafting with equal enthusiasm.